Captnfresh/Ansible-Configuration-Management/README.md

 # Ansible-Configuration-Management

+### Quickly before you start going through this README.md documentation, Kindly go through the Self-Study.md documentation to have a clearer scope of this project.

 ## Step 1 - Install and Configure Ansible on Ec2 instance

 1. Update the `Name` tag on your `Jenkins` EC2 instance to `Jenkins-Ansible`.
 We will use this server to run playbooks.